HEATON MERSEY PARK AND BOWL

 The Park has two levels.
 The top level has a children’s play area, recreation and picnic areas and, at the far end, views across the Cheshire Plain.
 The lower level has a former bowling green and views across the Bowl.
 The Bowl is a large, steep-sided green space.
 In the early 1800s, cloth from the nearby Bleachworks (that was located at the bottom of Vale Rd on the edge of the River Mersey) would be pinned out here.
 Today, it has a football pitch in one corner, footpaths and benches around the edges.

 Behind the Park and on the left as you reach the bottom end of Vale Close, are some steps up to the fishing pond.
 This was once one of two bleach works reservoirs that were locally referred to as ‘top pit’ (now a pond) and ‘bottom pit’ (now filled in).

-To compare old Heaton Mersey with how it is today, click the yellow tag on the map image below.
-When map opens, use the transparency slider at the bottom left of page to change the view.
+Click here to compare old Heaton Mersey with how it is today.
+When the map opens, use the transparency slider at the bottom left of page to change the view.

 The Heaton Mersey Heritage Walk leaflet has more information about the history of Heaton Mersey and Heaton Mersey Park and Bowl.

 (Tip: click anywhere on the map to remove legend)